CrabbyPete/rockblock/README.md

 This code can be modified to put the file anywhere or send it to an email address.
 It can be
 converted to an AWS lambda function as well.

+# Notes
+Sending a file to the Iridium requires credit and the line rental.
+The credits can be purchased in blocks of 100.
+The BEGIN and END message takes 1 credit each.
+The maximum number of bytes that can be sent in a message is 340.
+The image is broken into blocks of 340 and sent to the server.
+Each 340 block of data is 7 credits.
+A large JPEG file can require over 100 blocks to send the complete image.